 Alcohol Abuse Isn’t Really That Dangerous

+Some levels of experimentation and risk-taking behavior are expected at this age, as the prefrontal cortex and other regions of the brain involved in impulse control, willpower, and healthy decision-making are not fully developed.
 When compared to drug abuse, alcohol abuse is sometimes viewed as being relatively harmless.
 This is false—alcohol abuse definitely has dangers that are important to consider.
 These health risks include high blood pressure, cardiovascular disease and nerve damage.

 Everyone Who Abuses Alcohol Experiences Blackouts